-On average, the examination process takes between 4-6 months, but Examination times may be extended for a number of reasons which are outside the control of the University.
-Please ensure you are familiar with the process and the requirements to be submitted to avoid delays.
-There is no requirement for international students to remain on-campus during the examination or revision period, as the result of the examination will be forwarded to them electronically.
+On average, the examination process takes between 4-6 months, but examination times may be extended due to reasons which are outside the control of the University.
+There is no requirement for international students to remain on-campus during the examination or revision period.

-One month prior to submitting a dissertation for examination, you shall give written notice to the Dean of the Faculty (or nominee) of your intention to submit a dissertation for examination on the Intention to Submit form (DOC 79 KB).
-Such notice shall include:
+One month prior to submitting a dissertation for examination, you will be required to submit a completed Intention to Submit form (DOC 37KB) to your supervisor.

 (Note: A detailed street address must be provided for each nominated examiner.
 USQ currently couriers the documentation to examiners and the courier is unable to deliver to post office boxes.)

-Provide the following documentation to the Office of Research and Higher Degrees:
+You should provide the following documentation to the Office of Research Graduate Studies:

-The ORHD will courier the dissertations to the approved examiners.
-The examiners are asked to return their written reports to ORHD within six (6) weeks of the receipt of the dissertation.
+The ORGS will courier your dissertation copies to the approved examiners.
+The examiners are asked to return their written reports to ORGS within six (6) weeks of the receipt of the dissertation.
 Communication between examiners is not normally permitted and under no circumstance will any examiner’s details be revealed to other examiners without their consent.

-When all three of the examiners' reports have been received, they are forwarded to the Dean of the Faculty (or nominee).
-The Faculty is required to make a recommendation to the Research Committee on the overall outcome of the examination (DOC 35KB) based on the examiners' reports.
+When all three of the examiners' reports have been received, they are forwarded to the relevant Faculty’s Associate Dean Research.
+The Faculty is required to make a recommendation to the Office of Research Graduate Studies on the overall outcome of the examination (DOC 39KB) based on the examiners' reports.

-The candidate undertakes the required revisions and prepares a summary document outlining the revisions requested by all examiners and how these have been addressed and/or defended.
-A revised temporary bound copy of the dissertation should be submitted to the Principal Supervisor, together with the summary document by the required date (outlined in the advice letter in Step 7.)
+You should undertake the required revisions and prepare a summary document addressing and/or defending the examiner’s reports by the requested due date.
+You should submit this and a revised temporary bound copy of the dissertation to your Principal Supervisor.
 An electronic revised copy may be submitted if your Faculty permits this (please check directly with your Associate Dean Research's office).

 (Note: if the outcome of the examination was to rewrite and resubmit for examination, the process is repeated from Step 3.)

-- A minimum of three (3) permanently-bound copies.
-Please check with your Department/School/Faculty if they require more than three copies of the permanently bound dissertation.
+A minimum of three (3) permanently-bound copies.
+Please check with your Faculty if they require more than three copies of the permanently bound dissertation.

 Note: The permanent bound copies must contain original signatures of both the candidate and the supervisory team on the ‘Certification of Dissertation’ page.
 Scanned or photocopied signatures will not be accepted.

-Once all the final requirements have been submitted to ORHD, your final grade is awarded and your degree is approved for graduation eligibility.
+Once all the final requirements have been submitted to ORGS, your final grade is awarded and you will be approved for graduation.
 The Graduation office will contact you closer to the ceremony date to confirm your preference for attendance.

 Once the degree has been awarded, the dissertation copies are updated with the awarding information.
-Dissertation copies are then returned to the respective Faculty to distribute the copies in accordance with the USQ Policy Library.
+Dissertation copies are then returned to the respective Faculty to distribute.